-This of course isn’t the favourite photo, but solving the mystery of who he might be is one of my primary DNA goals.
+This of course isn’t the favourite photo, but solving the mystery of who he might be has been one of my primary DNA goals.
 I had my first DNA test in 2010, but it took nearly 7 years for me to be able to piece together enough match information to be able to come close to solving this mystery.

 I’ve tested everywhere.
 I’ve tested my mother everywhere.
 I’m very lucky to have been able to do that.
 After 7 years I’ve been able to find enough matches on my fathers paternal side to be able to be isolate matches that are probably on his mothers side.
 I had a breakthrough at AncestryDNA in early 2017 where I found several 4th cousins who all matched each other and didn’t match any of my other paternal matches, so it was a high chance they were matches on my ‘unknown’ line.

 As is the way, very few of these matches responded to me on AncestryDNA, but analysing one of the trees and seeing some South Australian ancestry enabled me to search for more possible matches.
-I searched my more ‘distant’ matches for similar names, at all my testing sites and this lead me to identifying some possible common ancestors.
+I searched my more ‘distant’ matches for similar names, at all my testing sites and this led me to identifying some possible common ancestors.
 I found several matches that all had one of two sets of possible 4th great grandparents in their trees.
 From there I worked forward in time trying to identify likely ‘males’ who may have been in ‘the right place, at the right time’.
-Then I worked back in time from my matches, making sure that all the matches still tracked back to these ancestors and that the DNA shared with them also seemed appropriate for the relationship.
+Then I worked back in time from my matches, making sure that all the matches still tracked back to these ancestors and that the DNA shared with them also seemed appropriate for the ‘probable’ relationships.